Welcome to MEG

 Events

-Our recent events have included a Keeping Connected series focussing on repatriation, early career development workshops, and guided tours of exhibitions at museums with global cultures collections.
+Recent activities include the Keeping Connected series on repatriation, early-career development workshops, and guided exhibition tours at museums with global cultural collections.

 Image courtesy of the Pitt Rivers Museum, University of Oxford.